ArielHorwitz/rattlebeaver/README.md

 ## Why

-When working on something that produces output artifacts frequently, keeping the last X backups is not enough: reducing X quickly loses older yet still helpful backups, and increasing X produces many backups that are not helpful. `rattlebeaver` allows to keep a sensible amount of backups for several timespans.
+When managing frequent backups, keeping the last X backups is not enough: reducing X quickly loses older yet still helpful backups, and increasing X produces many backups that are not helpful. `rattlebeaver` allows to keep a sensible amount of backups for several timespans.
 Some example configurations:
 * first and last backup for every hour of the last 5 hours and the last backup for every day of the last 20 days.
 * one backup for every minute of the last 60 minutes, and one backup for every hour of the last 1000 hours, as well as first and last backup for every month of the last 12 months.